soraghallaigh/FH-Training-App-Sencha/README.md

 	/*
 	 * Create the Twitter store for tweets using the above model.
-	 * The store is empty, but will be populated using a function.
+	 * The store is empty, but will be populated using the model proxy.
 	 */
 	app.stores.twitter = new Ext.data.Store({
 	  model: 'app.models.Twitter',